Love Grows Festival

 It’s about love as a verb, not just a feeling, the way bell hooks wrote about it.

-It’s about love as biophilia, or love of living things, the way E. O. Wilson defined it.
+It’s about love of living things, the way E. O. Wilson defined it.

 It’s about love as the antidote to hate, the way our nation needs it.